Bruce Hood (psychologist): Skepticism

 Hood played a key part in exposing the ADE 651 bogus bomb detector and similar devices in January 2010.
 He got involved in exposing the scam upon realising that the devices were produced locally in Somerset (UK) and challenged the creator of the devices, Jim McCormick, to demonstrate their validity.
 Even though McCormick initially agreed to this, the demonstration was then delayed and McCormick later required Hood to sign a non-disclosure statement concerning their meeting.
 Hood had also contacted the BBC about McCormick and his fraudulent products, which ultimately resulted in the production of a BBC Newsnight documentary about ADE 651 and a related device, the GT200.
 In this documentary, Hood demonstrates that the perceived effect of the devices can be explained by the ideomotor phenomenon, which had fooled naive users.

 Awards and recognition

 He was awarded a Sloan Fellowship in neuroscience in 1997, a Young Investigator Award from the International Society for Infant Studies and the Robert L. Fantz prize in 1999.

 He is the only individual to win the University of Bristol Engagement Award twice (2008–2012) and in 2013, Hood received The British Psychological Society Public Engagement and Media award.

 From 2014 to 2016, Hood was President of the Psychology Section of the British Science Association and in 2016, he received the inaugural Distinguished Contribution to Developmental Psychology award from the British Psychological Society.
 In 2019, he received an honorary Doctor of Science from Abertay University and is honorary life-time fellow of the Association Psychological Science and The Royal Institution of Great Britain.
+In 2025, Hood was awarded a National Teaching Fellowship in recognition of his contribution to higher education.